-Being a cheap guy, I am always looking for a good deal, but it’s not easy finding info on non name brand gear, real evaluations on brands you might find on eBay.
+Being a guy who likes a bargain, I am always looking for a good deal, but it’s not easy finding info on non-name brand gear, honest evaluations of items you might find on eBay.
 All the info either comes from the people selling it or is feedback on how well the sale went, but not on the item itself.
 So I thought I would add some posts about things like that on the site.

 Before you begin to wonder if I cared for the chain, yes, I did lube the chain with spray on chain lube, I cleaned it just once, but toast in 6000 miles!
 I think it’s simply a piece of shit chain.

 The chain I am buying is a Volar from a company called D2Moto, selling on eBay.
-One advantage, other than the price of $55.99 with shipping, is that it is already the correct amount of links for the bike so I won’t need to cut the chain to fit like I do most of the time.
+One advantage, other than the price of $55.99 with shipping, is that it is already the correct amount of links for the bike.
+I won’t need to cut the chain to fit like I do most of the time.

-1-10-14 Mileage 34,977 0 Miles on the chain
+1-10-15 Mileage 34,977 0 Miles on the chain

-1-12-14 Milage 35,093 116 Miles on the chain
+1-12-15 Milage 35,093 116 Miles on the chain

-First ride, up into the Sierra Foothills today. checked the chain slack after returning home and it’s just about the same, maybe its 26mm slack, so it only stretched about 1mm in this first 100+ miles, not bad.
+First ride, up into the Sierra Foothills today.
+Checked the chain slack after returning home and it’s just about the same, maybe its 26mm slack, so it only stretched about 1mm in this first 100+ miles, not bad.
 The chain was still warm from the ride.

 1-17-15 Milage 35,294 317 Miles